sbhrwl/aws/1.Basics/2.UseCases/6.DistributingContent/README.md

 ## 2. Origins
 - S3 Bucket
   - Distributing files
   - Enhance Security with Cloudfront OAI
   - Cloudfront as INGRESS to upload files to S3
 - Custome Origin (HTTP)
   - ALB (must allow Public IP of Edge locations)
   - EC2 (must allow Public IP of Edge locations)
   - S3 website
-d.
-Any HTTP endpoint
+  - Any HTTP endpoint
 - You can't set Lambda@Edge functions as part of your origin group in CloudFront
 ## 3. Geo Restriction
 - Whitelist